2006 Pacific typhoon season: Philippines

 During this season, PAGASA used its own naming scheme for the 20 tropical cyclones that either developed within or moved into their self-defined area of responsibility.
 This was the same list used from the 2002 season, except for the names Domeng, Ester, Glenda, Henry, Katring, Luis, Paeng, Queenie, Reming, Seniang, Tomas, Waldo, Chito, Felino, Harriet, and Indang, which replaced Dagul, Espada, Gloria, Hambalos, Kaka, Lagalag, Paloma, Quadro, Rapido, Sibasib, Tagbanwa, Wisik, Ciriaco, Forte, Hunyango, and Itoy, respectively.

 Storms were named Domeng, Ester, Glenda, Henry, Luis, Ompong, Paeng, Queenie, and Tomas for the first time; the names Katring, Neneng, Reming, and Seniang were carried on from previous lists.
 An unused name in the auxiliary list, Indang, was also brought from the old lists; it was last used in 1993.

 Although the name Gloria was not retired in 2002, it was replaced with the name Glenda, as the former was the name of the incumbent Philippine president at that time.

 Retirement

 Following the season, the ESCAP/WMO Typhoon Committee would retire Chanchu, Bilis, Saomai, Xangsane, and Durian from the naming lists.
 They would be replaced by Sanba, Maliksi, Son-Tinh, Leepi, and Mangkhut for future seasons.
-With five names retired, 2006 has the most names retired for a single season, later tying the record with 2019 and 2020 seasons, until being surpassed by the 2022 season with six names.

 PAGASA announced that Milenyo and Reming would be retired from their naming lists, and were replaced with Mario and Ruby for future seasons.